 I’d love to see anyone pull this off in their backyard!

 If it’s a 2WD Audi you want to convert to AWD, I would love to try and explain what amazing engineering feats the Germans pulled off but I’m afraid my head might explode!
 Nein Danke!

 Are there any conversion kits available to convert your RWD to an AWD?
 Not that I know of, however, there are AWD to RWD software modules available to transfer the power of your AWD to the Rear wheels only.

 Perhaps you just want to have a bit of fun, drifting and doing rear-wheel doughnuts?
-There’s a quick plug and play chip available, that allows you to, with the click of a button, convert your AWD to a RWD car.
+There’s a quick plug-and-play chip available, that allows you to, with the click of a button, convert your AWD to an RWD car.

 Have a look at this:

 If you drive say, a basic FWD vehicle, then you are probably in a slightly better position.
 However, the same applies to these vehicles.
 The engineering that went into manufacturing these vehicles is of the highest levels.